 Loyalty programme fraud is on the rise.
-Yet, for many it’s a term they’ve never encountered.
-This is a problem for businesses particularly for those nurturing loyalty with customers.
 Hackers use a variety of tactics to access customers’ sensitive information and steal their points and rewards.
-Perhaps more alarming, customers and even employees exploiting loopholes in reward systems.
-Which only serves to harm your bottom line and destroy customer trust towards your brand.
+Perhaps more alarming, customers and in some cases even employees exploit loopholes in reward systems.
+Falling victim to this will destroy customer trust towards your brand and harm your bottom line.

 Contents: